 I highly recommend you do the latter.

 First, online mattress stores are the place to go if you want to find a really cheap mattress.
-Since these stores usually have only a website, a warehouse, and a manufacturing facility, they can afford to make their prices significantly lower compared to physical stores.
+As these stores usually have only a website, a warehouse, and a manufacturing facility, they can afford to make prices significantly lower compared to physical brick-and-mortar stores.

 Second, online mattress stores are open 24/7, and you can browse them at your own pace without feeling the pressure from a salesperson.

-Finally, online stores are great for their almost all-year-round sales and promotional offers, which allow you to reduce the price even more.
+Finally, online stores are great for their almost all-year-round sales and promotional offers, which means you get to keep more money in the bank.

 Hours of Research